wandererabir/Travel-Frontend-Webpage-With-No-JS/README.md

 4. FontAwesome
 5. Visual Studio Code

-### This was the design given to me as an assignment for a internship: \
+### This was the design given to me as an assignment for an internship:\
 <img src="https://github.com/wandererabir/Travel-Frontend-Webpage-With-No-JS/blob/main/design.jpeg?raw=true">

 [DEMO]:https://wandererabir.github.io/Travel-Frontend-Webpage-With-No-JS/